 - All service staff will follow health department health and safety protocols

-- Meals will be served in accordance with CDC and Oakland County Health Department guidelines
+- Meals will be served in accordance with CDC and Oakland County Health Division guidelines

 NCSD, in partnership with our school resource officers, administrators and staff, will continue providing coverage of all sites to ensure safe environments for students, staff and community members.
 NCSD will take steps to: